Virginia Cavaliers men's lacrosse: History

 In 2011, the Cavaliers posted a 9–5 regular-season record before entering the NCAA tournament, where they defeated Bucknell, Cornell, Denver, and finally Maryland 9–7 to win their fifth NCAA championship.
 During the tournament, head coach Dom Starsia became the all-time wins leader in Division I men's lacrosse history, breaking Jack Emmer's previous mark of 326 wins.
 Five Cavaliers were named USILA All-Americans.
 Following the tournament, third-year attackman Steele Stanwick won the Tewaaraton Trophy as the nation's top player.
 Starsia left the program at the conclusion of the 2016 season after a poor run of four seasons that included two losing records – only the program's third and fourth since the NCAA championship era began in 1971.

 Brown head coach Lars Tiffany, who had played for Starsia at the college, was named as his replacement on June 21, 2016.
 In his third season, Tiffany led the Cavaliers to an 17–3 season record, an ACC championship, and back to the 2019 National Championship Game where they defeated Yale, 13–9, to claim their eighth title.
 After the 2020 season was cancelled due to COVID-19, Tiffany led the 2021 team to a 14–4 season record and the 2021 National Championship Game where they defeated Maryland, 17–16, to retain their title.

 Rivalries

-Virginia–Syracuse has been an extremely evenly matched series between two lacrosse titans.
+Virginia–Syracuse has proven an evenly matched series.
 Virginia has gained the upper hand in the Johns Hopkins and Maryland rivalries since the 1980s and 1990s, but trails in those all-time series (especially to Johns Hopkins) as a "late blooming" national power.